intro2sl/matrixalg4sl/README.md

-## Introduction to Statistical Learning
+## Concepts of Matrix Algebra for Statistical Learning

-This repository holds materials for an introductory course in Statistical Learning.
+This repository holds __supporting__ materials for an introductory course in Statistical Learning.

 ### Prerequisites / Review

-- Multivariate calculus or the equivalent, esp. partial derivatives.
-- Linear algebra or the equivalent (matrices, vector spaces).
-- Statistical inference or the equivalent.
-- Scripting experience in R required.

-The material assume that you are familiar with concepts of matrix algebra.
-In particular, you should be comfortable with notions such as vector spaces, inner products, norms, matrix products/transpose/rank/determinants/inverses, as well as matrix decompositions.
+The materials cover concepts of matrix algebra.
+In particular, basic notions such as vector spaces, inner products, norms, matrix products/transpose/rank/determinants/inverses, as well as matrix decompositions.

-You should also have some scripting experience---preferably in R---at the level of writing functions, conditionals (if-then-else structures), for loops, while loops, sampling, read in data sets, export results.